archetype-themes/plugin-theme-component/README.md

   -w, --[no-]watch  Watch For Changes

-    Any changes to component, locale of theme source files triggers a file copy and theme build if necessary.
+    Any changes to component and theme source files triggers a file copy and theme build if necessary.

   --[no-]sync  Sync your files through shopify theme dev